dagster-io/dagster/docs/docs-beta/docs/concepts/assets/thinking-in-assets.md

 ---
-title: "Thinking in assets"
+title: "Think in assets"
 sidebar_position: 10
 ---

-# Thinking in assets
+# Think in assets